Sports Coach Logo Sports Coach Training Principles Fitness Components

 John Dana provides an overview of the types of Pilates exercises and the benefits of Pilates.

-Pilates is a specific training and physiotherapeutic program that has achieved great popularity due to its use for many purposes.
+Pilates is a specific training and physiotherapeutic program that has achieved great popularity due to its many uses.
 Some people train to increase muscle tonus, while others use this program to heal after a specific injury.
 Even those use it as a workout technique in their weight loss plans and diets.

 Brief History of Pilates

-The founder of this type of exercise Joseph Pilates was born in Germany in 1880.
+Joseph Pilates, the founder of this type of exercise, was born in Germany in 1880.
 As a frail child suffering from asthma, rickets, and rheumatic fever, he was determined to develop some training that could help him gain strength.
 Hence, Pilates as a training program was born out of yoga, Zen, and ancient Greek and Roman exercises.

-During WWI, he was positioned as a nurse in England, which enabled him to develop today's springs and straps techniques.
-These have increased mobility in physically injured patients and ensure astonishing recovery.
-After fleeing to New York City, where he opened his Pilates studio, the training program achieved great success and spread to massive proportions.
+During WWI, he worked as a nurse in England, which enabled him to develop today's springs and straps techniques.
+These have increased mobility in physically injured patients and ensured astonishing recovery.
+After fleeing to New York City, where he opened his Pilates studio, the training program spread rapidly.

 Types of Pilates Exercises

-The other type of Pilates exercises includes specific equipment.
-It was invented by Joseph Pilates and further improved by his successors.
+The other type of Pilates exercises involves specific equipment.
+Joseph Pilates invented it, and his successors further improved it.
 The most widely known apparatuses include the Guillotine, the Cadillac, Barrels, and many other spring-connected machines for better body control.

-These two distinctions are not a clear-cut division between the exercises, as some people use both in their training programs.
+These two distinctions do not clearly divide the exercises, as some people use both in their training programs.
 Instructors have been known to adjust the training plans and equipment exercises to help each trainee achieve optimal results.

 The Benefits of Doing Pilates